evolvingstuff/vdw2/content/posts/16-factors-increase-the-risk-of-early-onset-colorectal-cancer-only-vitamin-d-dec-k-meta-analysis.md

 1. a family history of CRC ( **OR=5.90** ; 95% CI, 3.67-9.48),

-  *  diet, genetics, poor vitamin D genes?  <a href="/posts/colon-cancer-risk-increases-30x-if-you-have-the-worst-vitamin-d-receptor-mutatio-amin-d-receptor" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Colon cancer risk increases 30X if you have the worst vitamin D receptor mutation – Jan 2021|30X increase if poor Vitamin D Receptor">Colon cancer risk increases 30X if you have the worst vitamin D receptor mutation – Jan 2021|30X increase if poor Vitamin D Receptor</a>
+  *  diet, genetics, poor vitamin D genes?  <a href="/posts/colon-cancer-risk-increases-30x-if-you-have-the-worst-vitamin-d-receptor-mutation" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Colon cancer risk increases 30X if you have the worst vitamin D receptor mutation – Jan 2021">30X increase if poor Vitamin D Receptor</a>

 1. inflammatory bowel disease (OR=4.43; 95% CI, 4.05-4.84),